dkahle/bayesRates/README.md

 bayesRates
 ==========

-**bayesRates** is an R package that allows users to (1) perform two-sample tests with binomial and Poisson data from a Bayesian perspective, (2) view decision rules to understand them better, and (3) determine sample sizes for designing such procedures.
+**bayesRates** is an R package that allows users to (1) perform two-sample rate tests from a Bayesian perspective, (2) view decision rules to understand them better, and (3) determine sample sizes for designing such procedures.
 The package currently works for binomial and Poisson data.

 ``` r
 library(bayesRates)